AEACGR: Resources

 • For qualified research projects, and subject to rigorous disclosure-avoidance procedures, it is possible to use confidential versions of government survey data via Federal Statistical Research Data Centers.

-Jobs for Economists in U.S. Government
+Jobs for Economists in US Government

-The U.S. Government employs economists in a wide array of positions, including in:
+The US Government employs economists in a wide array of positions, including in:

 Open positions are posted in USAJOBS - The Federal Government's official employment site.
 Many agencies also recruit new PhDs via the annual job market and post their openings via the AEA's Job Openings for Economists.